Pattern formation in a coupled driven diffusive system

-Therefore, with all these simplifications, we are left with two nonlinear couplings to consider: $g_0$, $g_-$.
-To sweep the parameter space, we shall limit ourselves to $g_0,g_- \in [0,1]$, which is a typical range indicated by the different coarse-graining prescriptions in the high-density region.
+Therefore, following these simplifications, we are left with two nonlinear couplings to consider: $g_0$ and $g_-$.
+To sweep the parameter space, we shall limit ourselves to $g_0,g_- \in [0,1]$, which is a typical range indicated by the different coarse-graining prescriptions in the high-density regime.
 We also vary $\Delta v$, which depends on the drive and density as shown in Eq.~\eqref{eq:linear-coefs}.
-Figure~\ref{fig:typconf-eom} summarizes the four different regimes we encounter by performing a series of numerical integrations: \begin{enumerate} \item Stripes perpendicular to the drive emerge already for $g_-=g_0=0$, solely due to the presence of the term proportional to the difference in the charge and density field characteristic velocities: $\Delta v=v_--v_+$ [see Eq.~\eqref{eq:eom-final}].
+Figure~\ref{fig:typconf-eom} summarizes the four different regimes we encounter via numerical integration: \begin{enumerate} \item Stripes perpendicular to the drive emerge already for $g_-=g_0=0$, solely due to the presence of the term proportional to the difference in the charge and density field characteristic velocities: $\Delta v=v_--v_+$ [see Eq.~\eqref{eq:eom-final}].
 However, in this case, the stripes are wavy or vertically modulated due to the absence of the nonlinear, drive-dependent saturation terms. \item For $g_0 \leq g_0^*$ and $g_- > 0$, the stripes retain their perpendicular alignment and the vertical modulation disappears.
-This suggests that the term proportional to $g_-$ in Eq.~\eqref{eq:eom} provides stripe stability.
+This suggests that the term proportional to $g_-$ in Eq.~\eqref{eq:eom-final} provides stripe stability.
 This regime has the best agreement between the field equations, the FLM, and the DWRLG phenomenology. \item For $g_0 > g_0^*$ and $g_- \geq 0$, the perpendicular alignment is lost.
 In this regime, either horizontal stripes emerge or no stripe formation occurs at all, depending on the precise values of $g_0$ and $g_-$.
-Large values of $g_0$ destabilize vertical stripes, promoting alignment parallel to the drive. \item We find that for $0<\Delta v < \Delta v^*$, vertical stripes are not formed in all simulations performed.
+Large values of $g_0$ destabilize vertical stripes, promoting alignment parallel to the drive. \item For $0<\Delta v < \Delta v^*$, vertical stripes are not formed in any simulation.
 This supports the conclusion that while $\Delta v > 0$ is a necessary condition for stripe formation with the correct alignment, it is not sufficient: $\Delta v$ must exceed a critical threshold $\Delta v^*$ to stabilize the vertical stripe pattern. \end{enumerate} As an example, for $\rho = 0.7$, we can estimate roughly that $\Delta v^* = 0.08(2)$ (associated, for this density, to $\delta \approx 0.38$) and $g_0^* = 0.02(1)$.
 Fig.~\ref{fig:typconf-eom} shows typical configurations for the previously mentioned regimes (1)-(4).